Messi-Q/Smart-Contract-Dataset/README.md

         10.}
     ```

-For instance, the parameter of _call.value_ is zero(line 7);
-Therefore, we mark that the function _transfer_ dose not exist the reentrancy vulnerability, i.e., label = 0.
+As can be seen, the parameter of _call.value_ is zero (line 7).
+Thus, we label that the function _transfer_ dose not exist the reentrancy vulnerability, i.e., label = 0.

 #### balanceDeduction

-Case 1: When the parameter of _call.value_ is not zero, the user balance is deducted before money transfer using _call.value_;
-we label the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
-Otherwise, continues to verify the function.
+Case 1: When the parameter of _call.value_ is not zero and the user balance is deducted before money transfer using _call.value_, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.

     ```
         1.contract NIZIGEN {